noise-lab/censorship-course/docs/activities/tor.md

 ## Part 1: Experience with the Tor Browser

+1. Download the Tor Browser Bundle from the [Tor Project website](https://www.torproject.org/download/).

-1. Launch the Tor Browser on your computer.
+2. Launch the Tor Browser on your computer.

-2. Explore the Tor Browser interface and understand the different options available.
+3. Explore the Tor Browser interface and understand the different options available.

-3. Visit any website using the Tor Browser.
+4. Visit any website using the Tor Browser.

-4. Check your IP address before and after using Tor Browser.
+5. Check your IP address before and after using Tor Browser.
 You can do this by visiting a website that displays your IP address, such as whatismyip.com.
    Compare the IP addresses before and after using Tor Browser.
 Note the differences, and understand why Tor Browser is an important tool for privacy and security.

-5. Use the browser inspect feature to understand the time it takes to load a website with and without Tor Browser.
+6. Use the browser ``inspect'' feature to understand the time it takes to load a website with and without Tor Browser.
 Note the differences, and understand how the Tor Browser contributes to increased latency (and decreased performance as compared to a regular browser).